AlexGoMa/AlexGoMa/README.md

 ### Hi there, I'm Alex a computer engineer from Barcelona.

-#### I got my degree in 2005 and, and for the following 16 years I have been working in Banking.
-Last year I decided to change my professional career, and joined ISDI Coders Bootcamp to update my knowledge
+#### I got my degree in 2005, and for the following 16 years I have been working in Banking.
+Last year I decided to change my professional career and follow my passion, joined ISDI Coders Bootcamp to update my knowledge and improve my skills.

-### Languages and tools I use:
+### ⚒ Languages and tools I use:

 <div align="center">
   <img src="https://github.com/devicons/devicon/blob/master/icons/react/react-original-wordmark.svg" title="React" alt="React" width="40" height="40"/>&nbsp;